-This is of particular significance to the parish because of the inclusion of the Suffolk Police HQ site for 300 houses and the 120 dwellings at the Woodbridge Town Football Club site in the north of the parish.
+This is of particular significance to the parish because of the inclusion of the Suffolk Police HQ site for 300 dwellings and the 120 dwellings at the Woodbridge Town Football Club site in the north of the parish.

 We attended the hearing on various dates between 20 August and 20 September 2019 to follow up our comprehensive written statements submitted prior to the Hearing on procedural matters.
 These drew the Inspector's attention to the late inclusion of the Police HQ and Woodbridge Town Football Club sites nominated for housing, and the fact that the related policies failed to take in to account the Martlesham Neighbourhood Plan.
 We drew attention to our earlier 2018 responses and statements to the 2018 version of the draft Local Plan which covered many issues with the proposed planning policy.

+Between 20 July and 14 Sept 2018 Suffolk Coastal District Council (SCDC) as it was then (now East Suffolk Council) carried out a public consultation on their draft Local Plan.
+This draft plan was the culmination of several years’ work by the SCDC planning department.
 The draft Local Plan aligned closely with the Martlesham Neighbourhood Plan – i.e. it said that there would only be 20 additional housing houses required in this area up to 2036 over and above the 2000 homes already approved for the Brightwell Lakes site next to BT.

-(this is within the Neighbourhood Plan area)
+Suffolk Constabulary HQ Site - Local Plan Policy SCLP 12.25 (this is within the Neighbourhood Plan area)

-Most of you will already be aware that the police announced in mid-2018 (just a matter of a week or two after the Neighbourhood Plan had been formally adopted) their intention to look at the possibility of selling off their site and using the income to move to a new location in more modern buildings which they said would be much cheaper to run.
+Most of you will already be aware that the police announced in mid-2018 (just a matter of a week or two before the Neighbourhood Plan had been formally adopted) their intention to look at the possibility of selling off their site and using the income to move to a new location in more modern buildings which they said would be much cheaper to run.
 The designs they published at the time were for 250 homes on the site.

-We subsequently met the Police & Crime Commissioner, Tim Passmore, and his consultants on two occasions and we discussed far ranging options for the site including the need for more sports facilities in this area to meet shortages in Martlesham and Kesgrave, the need for downsizing housing (bungalows) for older residents, the need for e.g. a nursing home etc. BTW The Brightwell Lakes plans that we have seen do not mention any facilities for the elderly.
+We subsequently met the Police & Crime Commissioner, Tim Passmore, and his consultants on two occasions and we discussed far ranging options for the site including the need for more sports facilities in this area to meet shortages in Martlesham and Kesgrave, the need for downsizing housing (bungalows) for older residents, the need for e.g. a nursing home etc. The Brightwell Lakes plans that we have seen do not mention any facilities for the elderly.

-This site has now been included in the Local Plan in a new policy (SCLP12.25), but SCDC have upped the figure to 300 homes.
+It’s all pretty technical stuff in planning-speak, but the conclusion is the site has been included in the final draft Local Plan in a new policy (SCLP12.25) and the District Council has upped the figure to 300 homes.
 It talks about “ Delivery of a high quality, high density residential scheme incorporating flats and mix of residences to meet local needs”

-(this is not within the Neighbourhood Plan area as Woodbridge Town Council requested it be within their proposed NP area - but as you may know the Woodbridge NP was subsequently abandoned)
+(This is not within the Neighbourhood Plan area as Woodbridge Town Council requested it be within their proposed NP area - but as you may know the Woodbridge NP was subsequently abandoned)

 The idea of developing this site has been mooted for quite a few years, but nonetheless it was not included in the draft Local Plan.